What is WPC Vinyl Flooring – A Complete Guide

 WPC Vinyl Thickness

-When considering buying WPC flooring, the thicker the layers, the higher the quality.
+When considering buying WPC luxury vinyl flooring, the thicker the vinyl layer, the higher the quality.
 WPC boards come in thickness options of 4mm to 8mm.
 However, the wear layer is more important for longevity than the thickness of the board.
 The wear layer is a transparent plastic coat that protects the printed vinyl wood grain layer underneath.
 Wear layers are typically 8 mil, 12 mil, and 20 mil.
 8 mil is generally good enough for most homes, while 20 mil is best for commercial use.

-As a rule of thumb, choose a thicker vinyl and wear layer for higher traffic areas.
+As a rule of thumb, choose a thicker vinyl and wear vinyl layer for higher traffic areas.
 For example, if you are remodeling a low traffic bedroom, a thinner vinyl plank flooring will suffice.

 How Much Does WPC Flooring Cost?